hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 This script runs as an iCall event and parses LTM pool configurations periodically.
 It compares the LTM pool configuration with the dashboard datagroup configuration to identify pools that exist in LTM but not in the dashboard or vice versa.
 It then rebuilds the two datagroups dynamically and the dashboard will update upon its next poll event.
 This script should be run on all Dashboard Front-ends and API-Hosts where automatic management of dashboard datagroups is desired.
 This script was released for Dashboard v1.8.

-The script supports a number of configurable options:
-- Periodic datagroup backups
-- The number of backup files
-- Exclusion capability for pools that are not desired in dashboard
-- The auto-generation of dashboard aliases using the value of the LTM pool description field

 It is recommended to test and evaluate this script in your demo/lab/preproduction environment before deploying to production.

 ## Installation Steps